gov-cy/govcy-design-system-docs-v0/src/components/text_input.md

 An other example of using `inputmode` and `pattern` attributes can be found on the [date input](../date_input) component.

-This suggestion is not applicable to the telephone number(LINK) pattern.
+This suggestion is not applicable to the [telephone number](../../patterns/telephone) pattern.

 ### Turn off HTML5 validation
 Do not use HTML5 validation because the visual style, placement and content of HTML5 error messages cannot be made consistent with the GOV.CY Design System